 Many peoples find it difficult that how to use a multimeter and what are the different tests we can perform using a multimeter.
 That’s why we have started the series on multimeter.
 I hope these articles will guide you in using the meters.

-I am using this Digital Multimeter and I personally recommend you to buy because its accurate, has large display and highly safe.
 Before we get into the topic, first of all, we will discuss multimer and the difference between RMS and Peak value.

 What is a multimeter?